adelet8/test_repo_AT/README.md

 ## This project analyzes GPU failure rates across distributed data centers to improve uptime and energy efficiency.
 It integrates R-based SPC models and real-time monitoring dashboards for predictive maintenance.
-It integrates R-based Statistical Process Control (SPC) models with real-time monitoring dashboards to support predictive maintenance workflows.The purpose is to provide transparent, actionable information for every layer of the data center ecosystem.
+It integrates R-based Statistical Process Control (SPC) models with real-time monitoring dashboards to support predictive maintenance workflows.

+## The purpose is to provide transparent, actionable information for every layer of the data center ecosystem.
 The dashboard allows anyone from on-site maintenance employees to higher-level stakeholders, to quickly identify and respond to GPU instability.

 ## Specifically, the system answers two key questions: